JasonLocklin/Dissertation/SA/Results.md

-[non-test trials] While test trials provide a measure of degree of adaptation in the absense of any responses to target perturbations mid-flight, the sparsity of data when using only these trials limits the potential power and reliability of further statistical analysis.
-Further, the average change in saccadic length (including all all blocks) is -69%, which is more than double the actual target purturbation (30%), and includes an exceptionally large 95% confidence interval ranging from -100% to -7%.
+[non-test trials] While test trials provide a measure of degree of adaptation in the absence of any responses to target perturbations mid-flight, the sparsity of data when using only these trials limits the potential power and reliability of further statistical analysis.
+Further, the average change in saccadic length (including all all blocks) is -69%, which is more than double the actual target perturbation (30%), and includes an exceptionally large 95% confidence interval ranging from -100% to -7%.
 Alternatively, if all trials are included instead of just test-trials, the overall mean saccadic change is -18% (95% CI of